peter-thibodeau/ufo/ufo-report.md

 - Rename shape values cigar and teardrop to oval
 - Rename shape value delta to triangle
 - Rename shape values fireball, flare and flash to light
-- Vales of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.
+- Values of zero latitude and zero longitude are located in the middle of the Indian Ocean and will be removed.

 ## New Variables
 Two variables named rpt_date and rpt_time will hold dates and times extracted from datetime.